Thoovanathumbikal

 An experimental film, it was a commercial failure at the box office, but over the years it has turned into a cult film with a large fan following.
-The film was ranked eighth by IBN Live in its list of greatest Indian films of all time.
-The film is widely noted for its rich film score and songs, dialogues and characters, detailed screenplay and Mohanlal's and Sumalatha's performance.
+It was ranked eighth by IBN Live in the list of greatest Indian films of all time.
+The film is widely noted for its rich film score and songs, dialogues and characters, detailed screenplay, and Mohanlal and Sumalatha's performance.
 Rain is a recurring theme and is portrayed almost as a character in the film.

 Plot

 Jayakrishnan is a well-to-do bachelor who lives a contrasting dual life: one among his friends in the town, and the other with his mother and sister at their village.
 While he is an audacious guy celebrating life with his friends in town, he is a frugal family man at home.
-The film is about his dual life, and how he falls in love with two women, namely Clara and Radha, and his difficulty in deciding between them.
+The film is about his dual life, how he falls in love with two women, Clara and Radha, and his difficulty in deciding between them.

 Jayakrishnan is a typical Malayali guy belonging to an aristocratic family from Thrissur.
-He has his own vision of life, especially when it comes to marriage.
-He is hardworking and works on his own farm.
-At the same time he enjoys a modern lifestyle with his friends in town, unknown to most people in his village...
+He has his vision of life, especially when it comes to marriage.
+He is hardworking and works on his farm.
+At the same time, he enjoys a modern lifestyle with his friends in town, unknown to most people in his village.

 While working on his farm one day, Jayakrishnan becomes reacquainted with Radha, a distant relative he hasn't seen since childhood.
-Radha's no-nonsense attitude immediately attracts him and he soon falls for her.
-Jayakrishnan decides to confess his feelings to her so he heads to Radha's college campus.
+Radha's no-nonsense attitude immediately attracts him, and he soon falls for her.
+Jayakrishnan decides to confess his feelings to her.
+He heads to Radha's college campus.
 In the midst of a group of about 20 students, he requests a moment of privacy and then expresses his desire to marry her.
 Radha, unfortunately, refuses his proposal and proceeds to humiliate him by citing his promiscuous reputation.